t4d-classes/perf-car-tool-app-starter/README.md

 1. Start profiler.
 Click Delete, then cancel (do not delete car).
 When the modal dialog displayed what re-rendered?
 What should not have been re-rendered?
 Should the Car Table re-render?
 Why did it re-render?

-Optimize the function props.

 1. Optimize the necessary props (functions and data) to prevent re-rendering of the Car Table when displaying the modal and canceling the sort.

-1. Use the experience section of th performance tool, find the layout shift which occurs when editing a row.
+1. In the browser's Performance tool, under the Experience section, find the layout shift which occurs when editing a row.
 How can this be fixed?
 Fix it.